RhineCloud/ao3-scripts/README.md

 It may be worth noting that when a button uses "check" it means that it'll open the tags landing page, while if there's only "mark" it means that all the necessary data is available already.

+## new-tag-char-counter

+Everytime you're done hitting your keys in the Tag Name field on the Create New Tag page or the Synonym of field on Tag Edit pages, it'll update a smol character counter placed right under the legend for the input fields.

+It'll also make the colour of the input field change depending on how long your tag is.

 ## n-in-1 wrangling filters

 Check out the separate [n-in-1 filters readme doc](https://github.com/RhineCloud/ao3-scripts/blob/main/n-in-1-filters-readme.md#n-in-1-wrangling-home-filters).